-A.P.
-Language and Composition Summer Assignment 2024 Olathe West High School
+AP Language and Composition Summer Assignment 2025 Olathe Northwest High School

 Welcome to AP Language and Composition!
-If you're reading this, you are about to begin a very challenging and rewarding Language Arts course that may result in college credit depending on your score on the AP exam.
-Your journey starts here, with the summer assignment, which is designed and implemented for a few valuable reasons:
+You are about to begin a very challenging and rewarding language arts course that may result in college credit, depending on your score on the AP exam.
+Your journey starts with this summer assignment, which is designed to achieve a few goals: